Reverend Jack: Production

-"Reverend Jack" is the third and last episode in the series to be directed by Craig Bartlett, who had successfully pitched Hey Arnold! to Games Animation while working as a story editor to Rugrats at Klasky Csupo; he was given directorial work on The Ren & Stimpy Show before production of the series can officially start, with the episode premiering shortly before.
+"Reverend Jack" is the third and last episode in the series to be directed by Craig Bartlett, following after "Galoot Wranglers" and "Pen Pals".
+He had just successfully pitched Hey Arnold! to Games Animation while working as a story editor to Rugrats at Klasky Csupo, and was given directorial work on The Ren & Stimpy Show before production of the series can officially start, starting with the season four episode "Galoot Wranglers".
 He was told not to tamper with the episodes' writing whenever he directed, serving as what he considered a "mechanic" role.
+Much like Barlett's previously directed "Pen Pals", Mitch Schauer also worked on this episode as assistant storyboard artist, and he too had successfully pitched The Angry Beavers to Games Animation while working on Freakazoid! at Warner Bros.
+Animation and Amblin Television; and he also was working on Rocko's Modern Life for Games Animation at the same exact time.
+Dan Povenmire and Jeff "Swampy" Marsh also worked on the episode under additional storyboard artists, and were also working on Rocko for Games Animation, and they would later go on to develop Phineas and Ferb for Disney Television Animation, after their pitch to Nick ended up failing.

-Reverend Jack Cheese is an unsubtle caricature of series creator John Kricfalusi; aside from a similar appearance, Jack's mental instability and abuse of his subjects (in this case Ren and Stimpy) is evidently taken from his impression according to crew members at Games Animation.
-Jack's constant harassment of Ren and Stimpy taking over his act is also a jab on Kricfalusi manipulating public favor against Nickelodeon and Games Animation, subjecting them to harassment from individuals with no involvement or knowledge in the situation.
-John Kricfalusi himself noted that he believed Nickelodeon simply wanted to capitalize on his poor public image with the episode, when reacting to it in commentary of the home media release.
+The episode features its titular character, Reverend Jack Cheese, who is an unsubtle caricature of series creator John Kricfalusi; aside from a similar appearance, Jack's mental instability and abuse of his subjects (in this case Ren and Stimpy) is evidently taken from his impression according to crew members at Games Animation, which led to his termination of the company in 1992.
+Camp himself created the character as his personal "payback" towards Kricfalusi since he first met him when he worked on Mighty Mouse: The New Adventures, a reboot of the Terrytoons character Mighty Mouse, knowing his public, toxic manipulation towards Nickelodeon and Games Animation, like how in scenes featuring constant harassment of Ren and Stimpy depict Kricfalusi's actual subjects of harassment from individuals or otherwise with no involvement or knowledge in the situation.
+John Kricfalusi himself noted that he believed Nickelodeon simply wanted to capitalize on his poor public image with this episode, according to the commentary of its DVD release in 2005.
+Kricfalusi was also immediately rejected, and banned, from Games Animation, after pitching his Terrytoons revival; coincidentally, Ren & Stimpys network Nickelodeon was already purchased by Viacom in 1994, which also had the Terrytoons library, and at the same year, had also bought Paramount Pictures, which at the same time also bought the Terrytoons library.

 Reception

-American journalist Thad Komorowski gave the episode four out of five stars, calling it an outstanding episode that would not work without sufficient knowledge of its in-jokes, while also a clever parody of cults.
+American journalist Thad Komorowski gave the episode four out of five stars, praising the episode by calling it "a sufficient knowledge of its in-jokes," as well as being a clever parody of ritual cults.